In this guide

 Standard documentation: valid passport, signed rental contract, and proof of employment or registration with the Chamber of Commerce if self-employed.
 Your BSN is issued at the desk on the day of registration.

-Note that if you are using Amstelveen as your registered address while employed in Amsterdam, this is straightforward — you register where you live, not where you work.
+Note that if you are using Amstelveen as your registered address while employed in Amsterdam, this is simple — you register where you live, not where you work.

 Healthcare & Insurance